edunton/Checkers-Project/README.md

 * draw_checkers_vtypes.sats/draw_checkers_vtypes.dats (Resource Management)

 ###Canvas Utilities: A Paradigm of State
 The graphical display is a stateful resource.
 To properly display the game there needs to be a sense of where every polygon needs to go.
 To reflect this, the canvas utilites are set up in a very procdural manner.
 Each function corresponds to changing a bit of the display according to the given arguments.
 This matched up with the libraries that effect the canvas i.e. MooTools.
 When trying to morph the nature of a state, the procedural paradigm gives you the tools to fine tune the state.
+To implement this, DOM elements where stored for use in arrays.
+Since everything in JavaScript is a closure, leaving this state to be procedurally manipulated globally is an acceptable performance hit.

+###Game Logic: An Abstraction of Functional Purity
+The arguments to the canvas utilies however do not need to derive themselves from state directly.
+In programming the game rules and logic, FRP helps to abstract the state of the machine into a stream of events.
+This abstraction benefits the programmer by releaving the concerns of fine tuning objects and states.
+It becomes difficult to keep track of what variables were wrongly calculated at what time.